schalkventer/todo-app-spa/README.md

 # To-Do App

 ## Description
 This will be a project to list user input as tasks in a to-do list format
+### How to use

 ## MVP